 Kitchen pantries and larders are back in business.

-Once regarded as a traditional feature within a kitchen, a pantry or larder is now a popular storage option for the modern kitchen – housing fresh fruit and vegetables, pots, pans, herbs and spices.
+Once regarded as a traditional feature, a pantry or kitchen larder is now a popular storage option for the modern kitchen – housing fresh fruit and vegetables, pots, pans, herbs and spices.

 Iconic within the kitchen, they act as a practical storage solution whilst retaining style in the room.

 Stash away ingredients to keep them cool and concealed while maintaining easy access.
 Store hooks on your pantry or larder door, where you can hang pan lids or mixing attachments.
 You cold also consider installing a built-in spice rack, to efficiently hold spices and herbs.